Bullying Epidemic: Facts, Statistics and Preventionby Becton Loveless

 - Step 2 - Recognize it is a problem and don't ignore it.

 Bullying is happening in every elementary school, middle school and high school in the United States – and it's getting worse.
-Bullying is extremely damaging to the emotional, physical and psychological wellbeing of the person getting bullied and those who see it.
+Bullying is extremely damaging to the emotional, physical and psychological well being of the person getting bullied and those who see it.
 It causes immediate and lasting effects.
 It is never harmless.
 Whenever a student feels the least bit threatened – even if it seems like harmless teasing – take it seriously, assure the student being bullied you're there for them, and that the incident will be taken care of.

 - Step 3 - Act immediately.

 When you recognize someone is being bullied do something immediately.
 Don't ever take the attitude "kids will be kids" or "It isn't a big deal".
 Yes, kids will be kids but bullying, in any form, is a very big deal.
-Bullying can effect kids for a lifetime.
+Bullying can affect kids for a lifetime.
 If you're not sure bullying is occuring, intervene anyway and politely remind students of proper behavior, respect and edicate.
 If you're a teacher, always refer to the anti-bullying policy at your school.

 - Step 4 - Remain calm and stay in control.